Compensation & PayMay 27, 2026 · 12 min read · By Dan Stevens

 Deductions are on the right side of your LES.
 These are amounts withheld from your entitlements before your pay is deposited.

 FITW (Federal Income Tax Withholding) Federal income tax withheld based on your W-4 elections in myPay.
 Applies to taxable income — base pay and taxable special pays.
 Does NOT apply to BAH, BAS, or other allowances (those are already excluded from taxable income).
-During combat zone months with CZTE, FITW on base pay drops to $0 for enlisted members.
+During combat zone months with CZTE, FITW on base pay drops to $0 for enlisted members and warrant officers on qualifying pay.
+Commissioned officers have a monthly exclusion cap (base pay up to the rate of the highest enlisted grade, plus HFP/IDP), so their withholding may not disappear completely.

 SITW (State Income Tax Withholding) State income tax withheld based on your state of legal residence — not where you're stationed.
 (Under SCRA, your duty station state cannot tax you if it's not your state of legal residence.)
 Some states have $0 military pay tax.
 If you live in Texas, Florida, or another no-income-tax state, this line should be $0.

-SGLI (Servicemembers Group Life Insurance) $30/month for $500,000 in coverage. $15/month if you elected $250,000.
-The premium scales with your coverage level.
-This should match the coverage amount you elected.
+SGLI (Servicemembers Group Life Insurance) In 2026, full $500,000 SGLI coverage is generally $26/month.
+Your deduction should match the coverage level you elected.
+TSGLI may appear as a separate line.
+Check VA/DFAS for current premium tables because SGLI rates can change.
 See SGLI vs. VGLI vs. Private Life Insurance for context on why coverage amount matters.

 AFRH (Armed Forces Retirement Home) $0.50/month — a flat deduction for all active duty members.
 It funds the Armed Forces Retirement Home.
 Yes, it's only 50 cents.
 Yes, everyone asks about it.